Add Microsoft Edge for Windows 10 to Microsoft Intune

 This app type is in public preview and offers stable, beta, and dev channels for Windows 10.
 The deployment is in English (EN) only, however end users can change the display language in the browser under Settings > Languages.
 Microsoft Edge is a Win32 app installed in system context and on like architectures (x86 app on x86 OS, and x64 app on x64 OS).
 Intune will detect any preexisting Microsoft Edge installations.
 If it is installed in user context, a system installation will overwrite it.
 If it is installed in system context, installion success is reported.
 In addition, automatic updates of Microsoft Edge are On by default.

 Microsoft Edge version 77 and later is available for macOS as well.

 You cannot use the built-in application deployment of Microsoft Edge for workplace join computers.
 Built-in application deployment requires the Intune management extension, which only exists for AAD joined devices.
-You can still deploy Microsoft Edge version 77 and later using an .msi uploaded to Client apps, see Add a Windows line-of-business app to Microsoft Intune.
+You can still deploy Microsoft Edge version 77 and later using an .msi uploaded to Apps, see Add a Windows line-of-business app to Microsoft Intune.